Norfolk Southern Co. (NYSE:NSC) Stake Increased by Heritage Trust Co

 Insiders Place Their Bets

 In other Norfolk Southern news, CEO Alan H. Shaw sold 1,000 shares of the business’s stock in a transaction dated Wednesday, June 1st.
-The stock was sold at an average price of $241.84, for a total transaction of $241,840.00.
-Following the sale, the chief executive officer now owns 34,255 shares in the company, valued at approximately $8,284,229.20.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
+The shares were sold at an average price of $241.84, for a total value of $241,840.00.
+Following the sale, the chief executive officer now directly owns 34,255 shares in the company, valued at $8,284,229.20.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
 In other Norfolk Southern news, Director James A. Squires sold 105,420 shares of the business’s stock in a transaction dated Tuesday, August 2nd.
 The stock was sold at an average price of $248.81, for a total transaction of $26,229,550.20.
 Following the sale, the director now owns 42,728 shares in the company, valued at approximately $10,631,153.68.
 The transaction was disclosed in a filing with the SEC, which is available through this link.
 Also, CEO Alan H. Shaw sold 1,000 shares of the business’s stock in a transaction dated Wednesday, June 1st.
 The stock was sold at an average price of $241.84, for a total value of $241,840.00.
 Following the sale, the chief executive officer now owns 34,255 shares in the company, valued at approximately $8,284,229.20.
 The disclosure for this sale can be found here.
 0.31% of the stock is owned by company insiders.

-A number of equities analysts have commented on the stock.
-Susquehanna decreased their price objective on shares of Norfolk Southern from $350.00 to $275.00 in a report on Wednesday, July 6th.
-Stifel Nicolaus raised shares of Norfolk Southern from a “hold” rating to a “buy” rating and decreased their price objective for the stock from $289.00 to $275.00 in a report on Friday, July 15th.
-They noted that the move was a valuation call.
-Wells Fargo & Company decreased their price objective on shares of Norfolk Southern from $340.00 to $274.00 and set an “overweight” rating for the company in a report on Friday, July 15th.
-Stephens decreased their price objective on shares of Norfolk Southern from $244.00 to $243.00 and set an “equal weight” rating for the company in a report on Thursday, July 28th.
-Finally, Cowen reduced their price target on shares of Norfolk Southern from $331.00 to $316.00 in a report on Thursday, July 28th.
-Two analysts have rated the stock with a sell rating, six have issued a hold rating and ten have given a buy rating to the company.
-According to data from MarketBeat.com, the company has an average rating of “Hold” and an average price target of $283.10.

 Norfolk Southern Corporation, together with its subsidiaries, engages in the rail transportation of raw materials, intermediate products, and finished goods in the United States.
 The company transports agriculture, forest, and consumer products comprising soybeans, wheat, corn, fertilizers, livestock and poultry feed, food products, food oils, flour, sweeteners, ethanol, lumber and wood products, pulp board and paper products, wood fibers, wood pulp, scrap paper, beverages, canned goods, and consumer products; chemicals consist of sulfur and related chemicals, petroleum products, chlorine and bleaching compounds, plastics, rubber, industrial chemicals, chemical wastes, and sand; metals and construction materials, such as steel, aluminum products, machinery, scrap metals, cement, aggregates, minerals, clay, transportation equipment, and military-related products; and automotive, including finished motor vehicles and automotive parts, as well as coal.